If you have Amazon Prime Video, there are a lot of cool things you can do while watching movies and TV series.

 3. Watch Region-Blocked Content

-You’ll need to use a VPN, an app that creates an encrypted connection between you and a VPN provider.
-By connecting to a VPN server in another country, Amazon will interpret your device as being in that country—and give you access to that region’s content.
+Most VPN providers have servers around the world.
+When you're connected to a VPN server that's located in another country, Amazon will interpret your device as being in that country and grant you access to that region's content.

 4. Add Channels for More Content